Criticism of ESPN: ABC's NBA coverage

 Some complaints regarding ESPN have concerned the promotion of NBA telecasts.
 The 2003 NBA Finals received very little significant promotion on ABC or corporate partner ESPN; while subsequent Finals were promoted more often on both networks, NBA-related advertisements on ABC were still significantly fewer compared to promotions on NBC.
 NBA promos took up 3 minutes and 55 seconds of airtime on ABC during the week of May 23, 2004, according to the Sports Business Daily, comparable to 2 minutes and 45 seconds for the Indianapolis 500.
 Promotions for the Indianapolis 500 outnumbered promotions for the NBA Finals fourteen-to-nine from the timeframe between 9:00 and 11:00 pm Eastern Time during that week.

+In May 2025, ABC drew heat for prioritizing airing the F1 Miami Grand Prix over Game 7 of the NBA playoff series between the Golden State Warriors and Houston Rockets.
+In fact, ABC nor ESPN did not air an NBA game what so ever on Sunday, May 4, 2025.
+NBA playoff action on that day was instead, handled by TNT.

 Pistons–Pacers brawl coverage

 ESPN's studio team was generally more criticized than praised.
-After the Pacers–Pistons brawl in November 2004, ESPN's studio team came under severe criticism, both by the media and by the network itself for their stance regarding the actions of Indiana Pacers player Ron Artest (who entered the stands to confront a fan, sparking the melee).
-John Saunders came down hard on Detroit fans, referring to them as "punks", while Greg Anthony and Tim Legler defended Artest.
-The day after the brawl, Steve Levy led into a report on the brawl on SportsCenter by saying, "before you unconditionally blame the players, take a look and a listen."
+After the Pacers–Pistons brawl in November 2004, ESPN's studio team came under severe criticism, both by the media and by ESPN itself for their stance regarding the actions of Indiana Pacers player Ron Artest (who entered the stands to confront a fan, sparking the melee).
+John Saunders came down hard on Pistons fans, referring to them as "punks", while Greg Anthony and Tim Legler defended Artest.
+The day after the brawl, Steve Berthiaume said the event was a "full-scale riot", and Steve Levy led into a report on the brawl on SportsCenter by saying, "before you unconditionally blame the players, take a look and a listen."
 He concluded the report on the brawl by calling it "on an overall sorry night for the NBA, and especially fans of the Detroit Pistons," without any reference to the Pacers.